Hello Girls of World War I

 On 19 March 1918, Miss Hortense Levy of Philadelphia Received a Western Union Telegraph Instructing Her to Report for Training in Telephony, Also Known as Telephone Operation.

-On 19 March 1918, Miss Hortense Levy of Philadelphia Received a Western Union Telegraph Instructing Her to Report for Training in Telephony, Also Known as Telephone Operation.
-WW1 Chief Signal Officer Major General George Owen Squier Later Cited Women’s “Unquestioned Superiority” as Switchboard Operators and Their Value in Freeing Men for the Fighting Front.
-The Report of the Chief Signal Officer, 1919, Declared That “The Use of Women Operators throughout the Entire War Was Decidedly a Success…”.
+On 19 March 1918, Miss Hortense Levy of Philadelphia Received a Western Union Telegraph Instructing Her to Report for Training in Telephony, Also Known As Telephone Operation.
+WW1 Chief Signal Officer Major General George Owen Squier Later Cited Women's "Unquestioned Superiority" As Switchboard Operators and Their Value in Freeing Men for the Fighting Front. the Report of the Chief Signal Officer, 1919, Declared That "the Use of Women Operators Throughout the Entire War Was Decidedly a Success…".
 GGA Image ID # 1976ea582e

 Army Signal Corps Telephone Operator Miss Hortense Levy of Philadelphia Dressed in Uniform, circa 1918.

-Army Signal Corps Telephone Operator Miss Hortense Levy of Philadelphia Dressed in Uniform, circa 1918.
+Army Signal Corps Telephone Operator Miss Hortense Levy of Philadelphia Dressed in Uniform, Circa 1918.
 GGA Image ID # 197756705a

 Group of "Hello Girls" Standing in Front of a Building in France, ca 1918.

-Group of "Hello Girls" Standing in Front of a Building in France, ca 1918.
+The "Hello Girls" Group Was Standing In Front of a Building in France Circa 1918.
 Photograph by Bain News Service.
-Library of Congress, LC # 2014706868.
+Library of Congress, LCN 2014706868.
 GGA Image ID # 191eb02ce8

 Typical Operating Unit at One of the Posts in France of the US Army Signal Corps Telephone Operators, 1918.